KxSystems/arrowkdb/docs/null-mapping.md

 The bigger problem is that unlike arrow, not all kdb types have a null value.
 Also, those that do just overload one value in the range (typically INT_MIN or FLOAT_MIN).
 For example:

-- Each item in an arrow boolean array can be 0b, 1b or NULL.
-Kdb has no boolean null.
-Similarly it doesn't have a byte null.
+- Each item in an arrow boolean array can be 0b, 1b or NULL.  kdb has no boolean null.
+- kdb doesn't have a byte null.

 - Unlike arrow, kdb can't distinguish between a null string and empty string.
 Similarly it can't distinguish between the " " character and null.